Letters

 Personalized checks and check books were used by the Commercial Bank of Scotland in 1811, but technological advances in the mid-20th century set the stage for new chemical alternation, the introduction of check kiting, and variations on the other types of check fraud.

-old printing press1959: Checks had been processed manually throughout their history, but the invention of magnetic ink character recognition (MICR) in the mid-1950s and the printing of checks using the MICR standards in 1959 made them more secure.
+1959: Checks had been processed manually throughout their history, but the invention of magnetic ink character recognition (MICR) in the mid-1950s and the printing of checks using the MICR standards in 1959 made them more secure.
 These advances also challenged criminals to devise new methods of using chemical alteration on the ink and paper.
 The check volume, in conjunction with a huge number of financial institutions across the country, created greater opportunities for all types of check fraud.

 1974: The banking industry recognized the need for paperless payments, and what would later become the automated clearing house (ACH), as early as 1968.
 The National Automated Clearinghouse Association (NACHA) was formed in 1974 to nationalize transactions among financial institutions.